mahinops/fluxcd-best-practices/USAGE.md

 ```

 - Push all changes to the repository.
 Remember, after pushing, the changes will reflect in the cluster if the `gotk-sync.yaml` branch refers to the same branch you are pushing.

+- Wait for some time, [till `gotk-sync.yaml` mentioned kustomization interval time] and check the changes applied or not.